astronomer/airflow-guides/guides/airflow-high-availability.md

 Airflow provides the user an abstraction around how the work is "executed", known as [executors](https://airflow.apache.org/code.html#executors).

-The [LocalExecutor](https://airflow.apache.org/code.html#airflow.executors.local_executor.LocalExecutor) runs on the same node as the scheduler and therefore can only be scaled up, preventing a user from creating a redundant cluster one would see if they scaled out.
+The [LocalExecutor](https://airflow.apache.org/code.html#airflow.executors.local_executor.LocalExecutor) runs on the same node as the scheduler and therefore can only be scaled up, preventing a user from creating execution redundancy one would see if they were able to scaled out.

 The [CeleryExecutor](https://airflow.apache.org/code.html#airflow.executors.celery_executor.CeleryExecutor) is a common choice for a distributed executor that allows a user to spin up many worker nodes.
-If a single node goes down other workers are available to pick up the work.
+If a single node goes down, other workers remain available.
 If workers begin to fall behind, one can scale out the workers to meet the current demand.

-The [KubernetesExecutor](https://airflow.apache.org/kubernetes.html?highlight=kubernetes%20executor) removes the need to run individual workers, allowing work to be evenly distributed across the entire Kubernetes cluster.
-The work is executed inside a docker container managed by a [Kubernetes Pod](https://kubernetes.io/docs/concepts/workloads/pods/pod/).
-Pods represent a unique service running on one or more containers and provide a clean abstraction around the creation, starting, stopping and deleting of that service.
+The [KubernetesExecutor](https://airflow.apache.org/kubernetes.html?highlight=kubernetes%20executor) removes the need to run individual workers, instead allowing work to be evenly distributed across the entire Kubernetes cluster.
+The work is executed inside a Docker container managed by a [Kubernetes Pod](https://kubernetes.io/docs/concepts/workloads/pods/pod/).
+Pods represent a unique service running on one or more containers and provide a clean abstraction around the creation, execution, termination and deletion of that service.

 ### Scheduler

 At the time of writing, the scheduler is the only component of Airflow that cannot truly be highly-available.
 This is the result of it not being designed as a distributed service, therefore only one scheduler can be running at any given time.
 This leaves us focusing on how to minimize downtime in the event of a scheduler failing.

 The first step one can take is setting appropriate [health checks and liveness probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) to allow Kubernetes to appropriately manage the state of the scheduler pod and containers.
 Once configured, one can begin to explore [Pod Disruption Budgets](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#how-disruption-budgets-work) to ensure that there is always a scheduler available for failover in the event of a failure.